2018 Fantasy Football Draft Prep: Breaking down the top-10 running backs

 While we're going to highlight my top-10 running backs – Gurley, Bell, Ezekiel Elliott, David Johnson, Saquon Barkley, Hunt, Kamara, Melvin Gordon, Leonard Fournette, Dalvin Cook – this might be the deepest talent pool of running backs we've had in a while.
 And that's great for Fantasy owners.

 It felt like the NFL was de-emphasizing the running back position, and the low point was the 2013 and 2014 seasons when no running back was selected in the first round of the NFL Draft.
-There were still talented players taken in those years – Bell was the star of the 2013 class, and the 2014 class produced Carlos Hyde, McKinnon and Freeman – but the running backs added to the NFL over the past three seasons have brought the position back to prominence.
+There were still talented players taken in those years – Bell was the star of the 2013 class, and the 2014 class produced Carlos Hyde, Jerick McKinnon and Devonta Freeman – but the running backs added to the NFL over the past four seasons have brought the position back to prominence.

 In 2015, we got Gurley, Gordon, Johnson and Jay Ajayi.
 In 2016, it was Elliott, Derrick Henry, Kenyan Drake, Jordan Howard and Alex Collins.
 And last year, we were overwhelmed in a good way with Fournette, Christian McCaffrey, Cook, Joe Mixon, Kamara, Hunt, Jamaal Williams and Marlon Mack.

 Let's not forget that there were eight running backs selected in the first three rounds of this NFL Draft who added even more potential to the position with Barkley, Rashaad Penny, Derrius Guice, Ronald Jones, Sony Michel, Royce Freeman, Nick Chubb and Kerryon Johnson.
+Unfortunately, Guice (ACL) is out for the season, while Michel (knee) and Penny (finger) were hurt in the preseason, but this rookie class still has the chance to be special.

-That's 25 running backs who could be starters and potential workhorses for their teams.
+Including the past four NFL Drafts, we now have plenty of talented runners who could be starters and potential workhorses for their teams.
 Now, obviously not all these guys are going to pan out, and we'll always have our share of busts.
 But you have to appreciate teams continuing to tweak their backfields in an effort to find the right guy.

 And these players, for the most part, aren't just plodding, one-dimensional rushers.
 As the game has evolved with more of an emphasis on passing, running backs have become more versatile as pass catchers.